Xhuk/BaroonVetGroom/replit.md

 - Day-by-day navigation instead of loading all appointments at once
 - Professional dark theme across all pages
 - Fast loading for all major pages
+- Responsive design for 8+ inch tablets through desktop computers
+- Collapsible navigation showing only icons on smaller screens
+- Block phone access except for SuperAdmin role for administrative tasks
+- Spanish localization support with "Caja" instead of "Facturación"
+- Ethereal pulse effect for current time red line with adjustable transparency and thickness

 ## System Architecture
 The system is built on a modern stack emphasizing speed, scalability, and maintainability.